shadowridgedev/vget/README.md

                 // maximum quality available.
                 //
                 // if youtube does not have video with requested quality, programm
-                // will loop indefenetly in the retry loop.
+                // will raise an exception

                 info.setVq(VideoQuality.p480);